Wake County Public Schools budget calls for more school support staff

 How - and if - that funding comes remains to be seen.

-The proposed budget will now go to the Wake County Commissioners to review, just one facet of a quickly-growing area full of expanding needs.
+The proposed budget will now go to the School Board to review.

+The Board will then hold a public hearing before making a final decision.

+By May 15, the board-approved budget must be delivered to the County Commissioners.

 "We always have more requests than money," explained District 4 Commissioner Erv Portman.

-Portman said the country usually has $30 million more in revenue each year due to new businesses, homes, and population increases.
+Portman said the county usually has $30 million more in revenue each year due to new businesses, homes, and population increases.

-Of those additional funds, about $10 million goes towards debt services.
-The remaining $20 million goes towards a variety of projects, ranging from schools to green spaces.
+Of those additional funds, about $10 million goes toward debt services.
+The remaining $20 million goes toward a variety of projects, such as schools and green spaces.

 If needs still exist after that money is spent, the county needs another way to fund approved proposals.